huandu/go-sqlbuilder/README.md

   - [Interpolate `args` in the `sql`](#interpolate-args-in-the-sql)
 - [License](#license)

-The `sqlbuilder` package implements a series of flexible and powerful SQL string concatenation builders.
-This package focuses on constructing SQL strings for direct use with the Go standard library's `sql.DB` and `sql.Stmt` related interfaces, and strives to optimize the performance of building SQL and reduce memory consumption.
+The `sqlbuilder` package offers a comprehensive suite of SQL string concatenation utilities.
+It is designed to facilitate the construction of SQL statements compatible with Go's standard library `sql.DB` and `sql.Stmt` interfaces, focusing on optimizing the performance of SQL statement creation and minimizing memory usage.

-The initial goal in designing this package was to create a pure SQL construction library that is independent of specific database drivers and business logic.
-It is designed to meet the needs of enterprise-level scenarios that require various customized database drivers, special operation and maintenance standards, heterogeneous systems, and non-standard SQL in complex situations.
-Since its open-source inception, this package has been tested in a large enterprise-level application scenario, enduring the pressure of hundreds of millions of orders daily and nearly ten million transactions per day, demonstrating good performance and scalability.
+The primary objective of this package's design was to craft a SQL construction library that operates independently of specific database drivers and business logic.
+It is tailored to accommodate the diverse needs of enterprise environments, including the use of custom database drivers, adherence to specialized operational standards, integration into heterogeneous systems, and handling of non-standard SQL in intricate scenarios.
+Following its open-source release, the package has undergone extensive testing within a large-scale enterprise context, successfully managing the workload of hundreds of millions of orders daily and nearly ten million transactions daily, thus highlighting its robust performance and scalability.

-This package does not bind to any specific database driver, nor does it automatically connect to any database.
-It does not even assume the use of the generated SQL, making it suitable for any application scenario that constructs SQL-like statements.
-It is also very suitable for secondary development on this basis, to implement more business-related database access packages, ORMs, and so on.
+This package is not restricted to any particular database driver and does not automatically establish connections with any database systems.
+It does not presuppose the execution of the generated SQL, making it versatile for a broad spectrum of application scenarios that involve the construction of SQL-like statements.
+It is equally well-suited for further development aimed at creating more business-specific database interaction packages, ORMs, and similar tools.

 ## Install

-Use `go get` to install this package.
+Install this package by executing the following command:

 ```shell
 go get github.com/huandu/go-sqlbuilder